ergoplatform/oracle-core/README.md

 UTXO-Set Scans Have Been Successfully Registered With The Ergo Node
 ```
 10. Press enter to confirm that the scans have been registered.
 Your oracle core is now properly set up and waiting for the UTXO-set scans to be triggered in order to read the state of the oracle pool on-chain to then perform actions/txs.
 11. Rescan the blockchain history by either using the `/wallet/rescan` GET endpoint of your node, or by deleting `.ergo/wallet/registry` in your Ergo Node folder.
-Either option triggers a rescan.
+Either option triggers a rescan after the blockchain progresses into the next block.
-12. Once the node has finished rescanning, the oracle core & connector will automatically issue transactions and move the protocol forward.
+12. Once the node has finished rescanning (which can be checked via the `/wallet/status` endpoint and comparing the `walletHeight` value to the current blockheight), the oracle core & connector will automatically issue transactions and move the protocol forward.
 13. Congrats, you can now detach from the screen instance if you wish via `Ctrl+a d`.
-(And reattach via `screen -r`)
+(And reattach via `screen -r`) Your oracle core/connector will run automatically going forward.

 # Bootstrapping An Oracle Pool